Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - You can get a free copy of your credit report by mail from both of the credit bureaus.
 Learn more about the steps to receive your report from Equifax by clicking here and TransUnion by clicking here.
 Remember that your reports are slightly different between the two bureaus.
 Visit both websites and follow the steps to order your credit file.
 You can also try calling the credit bureaus to request a copy of your report.
 It can take between two and three weeks to be delivered, so if you need to check it in a hurry you’ll have to pay.

-- You can also request a free copy of your credit report from a reputable and trustworthy credit reporting site.
+- You can also request a free copy of your credit report from a reputable and trustworthy credit reporting site, like the ones in the table below.

 Your credit is an important part of your financial profile.
 Incomplete or incorrect information in it can lead to rejections from potential creditors or lenders, as well as higher interest rates and less favourable terms.
-Correcting errors on your credit report can be a slow process, but it could help you get financed down the road with more flexible options and better borrowing terms.
+Fixing credit report errors can be a slow process, but it could help you get financed down the road with more flexible options and better terms.

-Be proactive about your credit score to catch mistakes soon after they happen — and if you find one, you have the right to request that the credit bureaus fix it.
+Be proactive about your credit score to catch errors soon after they happen — and if you find one, you have the right to request that the credit bureaus fix it.

 More guides on Finder